draxil/i3-scratch-list/README.md

 # usage
 ```
-# gives a list of windows and ids:
+# gives a list of windows ids and titles:
 i3-scratch-list
 # gives a list of window titles:
 i3-scratch-list -noid